 HTML Courses for Kids

 CodeWizardsHQ teaches coding classes for kids ages 8-18 where they can learn how to code and have fun while doing it.

 Our system is specially designed so kids never get bored and always have a support system to guide them.
 Our instructors teach with enthusiasm, patience, and expertise.
-Each of our core programs include HTML in their curriculum:
+Each of our core programs includes HTML in its curriculum:

 Start Building Websites With HTML!